greenboxal/doggohub/doc/ci/yaml/README.md

 Except for the user defined variables, there are also the ones set up by the Runner itself.
 One example would be `CI_BUILD_REF_NAME` which has the value of the branch or tag name for which project is built.
-Apart from the variables you can set in `.gitlab-ci.yml`, there are also the so called secret variables which can be set in GitLab's UI.
+Apart from the variables you can set in `.doggohub-ci.yml`, there are also the so called secret variables which can be set in DoggoHub's UI.

 [Learn more about variables.][variables]

 ### cache

-> Introduced in GitLab Runner v0.7.0.
+> Introduced in DoggoHub Runner v0.7.0.

 `cache` is used to specify a list of files and directories which should be cached between builds.
 You can only use paths that are within the project